Timothy Busfield: Relationships and marriages

-Busfield’s first marriage was to actress and director Radha Delamarter, with whom he has a son, Willy.
+Busfield's first marriage was to actress and director Radha Delamarter, with whom he has a son.
 The couple divorced in 1986.
-In 1988, he married fashion designer Jennifer Merwin, with whom he has two children, Daisy and Samuel.
+In 1988, he married fashion designer Jennifer Merwin, with whom he has two children.
 He and Merwin filed for divorce in 2007.

-In January 2013, a Busfield representative announced that Busfield had become engaged to actress Melissa Gilbert during the holiday season; they were married on April 24, 2013, in a private ceremony at San Ysidro Ranch in Santa Barbara, California.
-Busfield and Gilbert resided in Howell, Michigan, from 2013 to 2018, and Busfield was an artist in residence at Michigan State University during the 2016–17 academic year.
+Busfield and actress Melissa Gilbert married on April 24, 2013, in a private ceremony at San Ysidro Ranch in Santa Barbara, California.
+They lived in Howell, Michigan, from 2013 to 2018, and Busfield was an artist in residence at Michigan State University in East Lansing during the 2016–17 academic year.
 The couple moved to New York City in late 2018.